isisaddons/isis-app-todoapp/README.md

         }
         ...
     }

+You can try out either implementation by commenting in/out the `@DomainService` for these two implementations.
+(Isis does not - yet - provide a way to switch dynamically implementations).

-Using type-safe queries are type-safe and involve less code overall (though arguably the free-form JDOQL string, being similar to SQL, is easier to understand).
-However, type-safe queries do complicate the project a little: the repository implementation must reside in the "down-stream" `domrepo` module, because of the dependency on the generated `QToDoItem` class.
-Put another way: the repository implementation can't reside in the same module as the entity, because the entity code must be compiled and then enhanced first.
+Type-safe queries have several advantages over JDOQL: they're type-safe (obviously!) and involve less code overall.
+But there are some downsides too.
+Arguably they are a little harder to understand than the free-form JDOQL string).
+Perhaps more significantly, they complicate the project somewhat: the repository implementation must reside in the "down-stream" `domrepo` module, because of the dependency on the `QToDoItem` class that is only generated in the "process-classes" phase of the Maven lifecycle; ie after the code has been compiled.

 ## Usage of AssertJ